WindMillCode/LawForLeaners/README.md

 # Issues
+* for some reason the mobile subpanel does not disappear when I toggle click the menu icon
 * video autoplay inconsistent behaviour get help to solve the problem,
 * some odd reason CircleCI cant cache the ruby deps
 ```yml